kieranjol/ffv1-frontend/README.md

 # temp
-Make simple easygui for an ffv1 - > prores/v210/h264/DVD <br>
+Proof of concept GUI using pyqt4 to transcode video to ffv1 <br>
-Compile to exe?
+Future plans: Compile to exe/app and transcode from ffv1 -> prores/h264<br>